 - Only search online – Everybody knows that everything is online, so why would you want to go to a library or an archive?
 You can’t take pictures; you have to wear gloves, and forget going to a courthouse – all that dust and crabby people that work there?
 Not for me.
-And besides you have to get out of your pajamas, get dressed – shave or put makeup on – no way.
-And it takes too darn long looking for things one boring page at a time.
+And besides you have to get out of your pajamas, get dressed – shave, or put makeup on – no way.
+And it takes too darn long to look for things one boring page at a time.
 You can’t read half the stuff anyway.
 Don’t get me started with microfilm readers.
 So 20th century!

 - Don’t write down where you got stuff – all the experts tell you to write down where you found stuff – you know documents and things.
 Why?
 You already found it – so why would you write down where you found it?
 That’s dumb.
 If you were walking down the street and found a twenty-dollar bill would you rush home and write down the address of where you found it?
 Heck no – you’d spend it.
 Look – I found it – you didn’t. if you want to prove me wrong – go find it yourself.
 That’s your problem, not mine.
 Why?
 Cause I already found it.
 That’s another “Duh”.
 So you say – for future generations!
 Again that’s their problem – you’ll be dead anyway – what do you care?

 - Copy from every tree you can find – this is my favorite because it makes it so easy to not find any of the right ancestors.
 There are tons of already perfect family trees out there – on Ancestry, FamilySearch, WikiTree, My Heritage, and many more.
 I have always felt that if it is written down and/or published then it has to be correct.
 So you want to join all these sites and copy all of the trees and merge them with your tree.
 Then you will have tons of possible ancestors all in one place.
 What a goldmine of ancestors – most of whom aren’t yours.